Accessibility

 Alternatively, the label might include information for a specific form control:

 <label for="pw">Password (min.
-8 characters)</label><input type="password" id="pw">
+8 characters)</label

-A third method that can be used to include instructional information from outside of the label.
+><input type="password" id="pw" />A third method that can be used to include instructional information from outside of the label.
 When using this method, we need the aria-describedby attribute to make explicit the relationship between the instructions and the control.

 <label for="birthday">Expiration date:</label>

-<input type="text" id="birthday" aria-describedby="date-format">
+<input type="text" id="birthday" aria-describedby="date-format" />

 It is common to denote required fields with a different color, asterisk, or other visual treatments, but this is insufficient for non-sighted users and those with color blindness.
-To ensure screen-reader support use the aria-required=”true”

 Examples: